typ-AhmedSleem/Silence-Android/README.md

 * Keep SMS encryption
 * Drop Google services dependencies: push messages are not available in SecuredText; if you want to keep them, SecuredText is not for you.

+## Migrating from TextSecure to SecuredText

+* In TextSecure, export plaintext backup.
+Warning: the backup will **not** be encrypted.
+* Rename `TextSecurePlaintextBackup.xml` to `SecuredTextPlaintextBackup.xml`.
+* Remove TextSecure.
+* Install SecuredText.
+* In SecuredText, import plaintext backup.
+* Enjoy SecuredText!

+Note: You will have to start new secured sessions.

 ## Contributing Bug reports
 We use GitHub for bug tracking.
 Please search the existing issues for your bug and create a new one if the issue is not yet tracked!